kdahlquist/GRNmap/README.md

 Gene Regulatory Network modeling and parameter estimation
 ---
+GRNmap uses ordinary differential equations to model the dynamics of "medium-scale" gene regulatory networks.
+The program estimates production rates, expression thresholds, and regulatory weights for each transcription factor in the network based on DNA microarray data, and then performs a forward simulation of the dynamics of the network.

+There are several options for running the model:
+* Sigmoidal or Michaelis-Menten production function
+* Estimate parameters or perform a forward simulation only
+  * Estimate production rates or fix them to a particular value
+  * Estimate expression threholds or fix them to a particular value
+* Automatically generate expression plots or not

 System Requirements and Compatibility:
 * The GRNmap code was developed and tested with MATLAB R2014b; it may not function properly with other versions of MATLAB.